return to homepage

 Origin: Hybrids

-Water: Keep soil evenly moist at all times.
+Water: Keep soil lightly moist at all times.
 This plant may not recover if the soil is allowed to dry out.
-Avoid watering over the crown of the plant because it may cause root rot.
+Use a pot with drainage holes; water thoroughly to wet all the roots, then empty drainage tray.
+Avoid watering over the crown of the plant because it may rot.

 Temperature: Cool 45-50°F/7-10°C at night; 55-60°F/13-16°C during the day